gwankyun/CMake/Help/manual/cmake-file-api.7.rst

   ``client``
     Optional member reserved for use by the client.
-This value is preserved in the reply written for the client in the `v1 Reply Index File`_ but is otherwise ignored.
+This value is preserved in the reply written for the client in the `v1应答索引文件`_ but is otherwise ignored.
 Clients may use this to pass custom information with a request through to its reply.

   For each requested object kind CMake will choose the *first* version